Existential fragments of theories of henselian valued fields: Applications

 \begin{corollary} The following theories are decidable: \begin{enumerate} \item ${\rm Th}_{\exists_3}(\ps{\FF_{q}},v_t,t)$ and ${\rm Th}_{\exists_3}(\ps{\overline{\FF_{q}}},v_t,t)$ \item ${\rm Th}_{\exists_4}(\ps{\FF_{q}},t)$ and ${\rm Th}_{\exists_4}(\ps{\overline{\FF_{q}}},t)$ \item ${\rm Th}_{\exists_3\exists_1}(\ps{\FF_{q}},t)$ and ${\rm Th}_{\exists_3\exists_1}(\ps{\overline{\FF_{q}}},t)$ \end{enumerate} \end{corollary}

-\begin{proof} This follows by a standard argument from Theorems \ref{thm:En}(1) and \ref{thm:ENE1} by enumerating proofs from the recursive axioms of $\Hepi$ together with the quantifier-free diagram of the computable valued field $(C,u)=(\mathbb{F}_p(t),v_t)$, and the decidable (existential/universal) $\mathfrak{L}_{\rm ring}(\mathbb{F}_p)$-theory of the residue field $\mathbb{F}_q$ respectively $\overline{\mathbb{F}_q}$, see for example the proof of \cite[Theorem 4.12]{ADF23}. \end{proof}
+\begin{proof} This follows by a standard argument from Theorems \ref{thm:En}(1) and \ref{thm:ENE1} by enumerating proofs from the recursive axioms of $\Hepi$ together with the quantifier-free diagram of the computable valued field $(C,u)=(\mathbb{F}_p(t),v_t)$, and the decidable (existential/universal) $\mathfrak{L}_{\rm ring}(\mathbb{F}_p)$-theory of the residue field $\mathbb{F}_q$ respectively $\overline{\mathbb{F}_q}$, see for example the proof of \cite[Theorem 4.12]{ADF23}.
+For an account of this standard argument in an abstract setting, we refer the reader to~\cite[\S2]{AFfragments}. \end{proof}

 \begin{remark} It seems plausible that Corollary \ref{cor:applications}(2) can be deduced (again using \cite{CP}) without much effort from \cite{DS}, as the algorithm given there (see also \cite[Section 3]{ADF23} for a discussion and some corrections) needs resolution of singularities only for subvarieties of the variety described by the input sentence.
 However, it is less clear how to obtain Corollary~\ref{cor:applications}(1) this way, and our approach gives not only (relative) decidability but an axiomatization and hence understanding of the theory, from which one can moreover deduce for example further model theoretic consequences (as in \cite{ADF23}) as well as results uniform across residue theories (as in \cite{AFfragments}). \end{remark}